 ARTH 101: History of Art I

-The evolution of painting, sculpture and architecture from pre-history to the 16th century is covered.
+The evolution of art and architecture is covered, giving global context to the interrelationships of various artistic movements from pre-history to the 16th century.
+Students will learn to interpret and appreciate works of art through a general understanding of art history and will be able to form their own critical opinions of the work they see.
 A thorough foundation in art and ideas with special emphasis on styles is presented as inspiration for designers.

 Credits: 3